-The Money Advice Service (MAS) Quality Framework is intended to raise the quality and consistency of debt advice by accrediting debt advice provision.
+The Money and Pensions Service (MAPS) Quality Framework is intended to raise the quality and consistency of debt advice by accrediting debt advice provision.

-To achieve MAS accreditation, agencies’ quality standards and membership codes are assessed against an organisational framework; training and qualifications are measured against an individual framework.
+To achieve MAPS accreditation, agencies’ quality standards and membership codes are assessed against an organisational framework; training and qualifications are measured against an individual framework.

-Do I hold a MAS-accredited Certificate in Money Advice Practice?
+Do I hold a MAPS-accredited Certificate in Money Advice Practice?

-In August 2014, the Certificate in Money Advice Practice (CertMAP) was accredited by MAS at the specialist level and it remains the only MAS-accredited qualification at this level.
+In August 2014, the Certificate in Money Advice Practice (CertMAP) was accredited by MAPS at the specialist level and it remains the only MAPS-accredited qualification at this level.
 To ensure all elements of the individual quality framework were met, we had to add a small amount of learning material to CertMAP, covering topics such as credit reports, foreign debt and health and safety.
-Everyone who has passed CertMAP since August 2014 has a MAS-accredited qualification at casework/specialist level.
+Everyone who has passed CertMAP since August 2014 has a MAPS-accredited qualification at casework/specialist level.

 CertMAP obtained before August 2014 continues to have value: